-The student conduct system at the College exists to provide a living and learning environment which reflects the values of the institution.
-Through it, the College seeks to guide students toward the development of personal responsibility, respect for others, and mature behavior.
-While the College's conduct system may have some similarities with the legal system established in the broader community, it is essentially educational and administrative in nature and is not governed by narrow legalisms or the restrictions found in criminal or civil proceedings.
+The student conduct system at the university exists to provide a living and learning environment which reflects the values of the institution.
+Through it, the university seeks to guide students toward the development of personal responsibility, respect for others, and mature behavior.
+While the university's conduct system may have some similarities with the legal system established in the broader community, it is essentially educational and administrative in nature and is not governed by narrow legalisms or the restrictions found in criminal or civil proceedings.

 Any student found to have committed or to have attempted to commit the following misconduct is subject to the disciplinary sanctions outlined in Section VII.
 (The examples of offending misconduct contained in the footnotes are illustrative, not exhaustive.)